-Clean and inspect the paper element after every 100 hours of service and replace the element yearly or after six (6) cleanings (or when dirty or damaged).
-More frequent cleaning may be required when operating in extremely dusty conditions as indicated by a loss of engine power.
+Clean and inspect the paper element after every 100 hours of service and replace the element year-Iy or after six (6) cleanings (or when dirty or damaged).
+More frequent cleaning may be required when operating in extremely dusty conditions as indicated by the air restriction gauge.
 Service the air cleaner as follows:

-- Release the top and bottom cover latches and remove the air cleaner cover.
-Wash the cover and Vacuator[TM] valve.
+Release the top and bottom cover latches and remove the air cleaner cover.
+Wash the cover and VacuatorTM valve.
 Check that these components are in good condition.
-The Vacuator[TM] valve is subject to wear and deterioration and should be replaced yearly or when damaged.
-The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - 2.
-Remove the filter element by pulling it out of the canister.
+The VacuatorTM valve is subject to wear and deterioration and should be replaced yearly or when damaged.
+The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement.

+- Remove the filter element by pulling it out of the canister.
 There will be some initial resistance as the filter seal breaks loose and slides off of the outlet tube.
 Gently move the end of the filter up and down and side to side or twist to loosen the seal.
-Use gentle action to minimize the amount of dust dislodged as the filter is removed. - 3.
-Clean the filter element using low pressure compressed air [less than 100 PSI (689 kPa)].
+Use gentle action to minimize the amount of dust dislodged as the filter is removed. - Clean the filter element using low pressure compressed air [less than 100 PSI (689 kPa)].
 Blow out the filter from the interior of the element while turning the element.